 The physical property data obtained from cored material display expected behavior with depth and reflect the different units cored (Fig. F7).
 Physical property measurements were made after sediment cores reached thermal equilibrium with ambient temperature at ~20°C. Wet bulk density values increase with depth, likely a result of dewatering caused by overburden pressure and are well described by a linear trend.
 A small offset in wet bulk density values marks the boundary between lithostratigraphic Units I and II.
-Grain densities are relatively constant with depth, with an average value of 2.7 g/cm; however, they are quite variable in Unit II, ranging between 2.5 and 2.9 g/cm.
+Grain densities are relatively constant with depth, with an average value of 2.7 g/cm3; however, they are quite variable in Unit II, ranging between 2.5 and 2.9 g/cm3.
 There is no discernible offset between values characterizing lithostratigraphic Units I and II.
 On the whole, these values suggest a terrigenous origin.
 Porosity, inversely correlated with bulk density, decreases from ~70% at the seafloor to 40% at the bottom of the hole.
 A slight increase in porosity between Units I and II corresponds to the decrease in wet bulk density at this boundary.
 An increase of porosity is observed at ~440 mbsf and corresponds to a sandy interval.
 Porosity increases a few percent between ~480 and 529 mbsf and may correspond to a decrease in the clay content.
 Magnetic susceptibility in the sedimentary sequence is low, indicating an abundance of noniron-bearing clays and scarcity of magnetic minerals.
 However, a region of generally higher values is present between ~85 and 195 mbsf.
 Other notable regions of relatively high values occur at 335, 355, 440, and 460 mbsf.
 These excursions show high-wave number variability and may be due to lithologic variations between sands, silts, and clays.
 NGR values indicate a small positive trend through lithostratigraphic Unit I and are relatively constant through Unit II.
 Notable excursions to higher values in Unit II occur at ~200 and 480 mbsf.
 The lowermost NGR high is associated with scoria and a high abundance of mafic glass particles.
-Thermal conductivity measurements show that the thermal conductivity generally increases with depth and is inversely correlated with porosity.
+Thermal conductivity values generally increase with depth and inversely correlate with porosity.
 In the upper 100 mbsf, variability is significant and likely reflects gas concentrations in the core.
-Downhole temperature measurements using the APCT-3 show a linear equilibrium temperature increase; coupled with the average bottom water temperature and thermal conductivity measurements, they give a least-squares geothermal gradient of 51.4°C/km and a heat flow of 44 mW/m.
+Downhole temperature measurements using the APCT-3 show a linear equilibrium temperature increase.
+Coupled with the average bottom waand thermal ter temperature conductivity measurements, these temperature data give a leastsquares geothermal gradient of 51.4°C/km and a heat flow of 44 mW/m^2 .
 This value is consistent with forearc values of heat flow.

 Generally, all the observations summarized above are consistent with changing depositional conditions in a more downslope environment.
-The cover sequence recovered from Hole U1378B is a terrestrially sourced slope sequence that is consistent with high sediment accumulation rates throughout the depositional interval.
-Recognition of wood debris and thin layers (<5 cm thick) of normal graded sands with sharp erosional bases within Unit I at this site are consistent with deposition in the distal facies of a clastic turbidite sequence.
+The cover sequence recovered from Hole U1378B is a terrestrially sourced slope sequence that is consistent with high sedimentation rates throughout the depositional interval.
+Recognition of wood debris and thin layers (<5 cm thick) of normal graded sands with sharp erosional bases within Unit I at this site is consistent with deposition in the distal facies of a clastic turbidite sequence.